snakescott/otpl-ami-ubuntu/README.md

-# Opentable AMI: CentOS
+# Opentable AMI: Debian

-The CentOS base image is a minimal install of CentOS (currently 6.5) CentOS is used to host the transitional Ness platform.
-There is intention to build a otpl-ami-debian component (which encompasses Ubuntu) in the near future since that seems to be the platform of choice currently.
+This base image is a minimal install of Debian or Ubuntu.

 ## Requirements

-The CentOS builder requires `rpm` and the ec2 toolset.
+The Debian builder requires `debootstrap` and the ec2 toolset.
 Most testing is done from within ec2 itself, so that is the supported environment to run this script in.

 ## Produces